haziqj/sm4290/README.md

 ## Advice to students

 - Condensing two semesters worth of work into 10 minutes can be challenging.
-Choose only the most important and noteworth results to share.
+Choose only the most important and noteworthy results to share.
-- Ensure that you presentation is cohesive: there should be a beginning, a middle and an end.
+- Ensure that you presentation is cohesive: there should be a beginning, a middle and an end which all flows together nicely.
-- Tell the audience a story: what is the research problem, what have you done, and what have you found out?
+- If you're struggling what to talk about, just picture telling the audience a story: what is the research problem, what have you done, and what have you found out?
 - **Practice, practice, practice!** Public speaking may not come naturally to everyone, so it really helps if you practice beforehand.
 This way you can time your presentation accordingly and make adjustments if necessary, too.
 - Supplement your slides with appropriate graphics/tables and plan what you want to say during the presentation.
 It's a bad habit to just read off the presentation slides.
 - Do not panic.
 You are in a safe environment.
 No one will make fun of you if you accidentally slip up!